Most Effective Products

 Dollar Spot

-After you have properly identified Dollar Spot, proceed to an inspection. during this phase, you will identify where Dollar Spot is located and concentrated on your property as well as pinpoint the conducive conditions that may be helping the disease to thrive.
+After you have correctly identified the dollar spot, proceed to an inspection.
+During this phase, you will recognize where the dollar spot is located and concentrate on your property and pinpoint the conducive conditions that may be helping the disease thrive.

 Where to Inspect

-Take a close look at your lawn in the morning, especially if there is dew.
+Look closely at your lawn in the morning, especially if there is dew.
 The most important areas to observe are those with low-cut grass, low nitrogen levels, or dry soil.
-Fescue, ryegrasses and zoysiagrasses are especially vulnerable to Dollar Spot.
+Fescue, ryegrasses, and zoysiagrasses are especially vulnerable to Dollar Spot.

-Dollar spot is most active when temperatures reach up to 80 degrees Fahrenheit in the day and when nights are cool.
+Dollar spot is most active when temperatures reach up to 80 degrees Fahrenheit during the day and when nights are cool.
 Because of this, dollar spot emerges between early spring and late fall.
-The disease generally affects vulnerable turf with low nitrogen levels.
-Dry turf is also a symptom.
+The disease generally affects vulnerable turf with low nitrogen levels, and dry turf is also a symptom.

 What to Look For

-Scan the turf for small, circular patches that are tan-colored.
+Scan the turf for small, circular, tan-colored patches.
 If necessary, pull a few blades of grass out.
 Look closely for discolored patches on the blades.
 These areas will also be tan-colored, sometimes with a dark brown border.

 Treatment

-Now that you have inspected the areas where Dollar spot is active on your turf, applying a fungicide is the next effective step in getting rid of this disease.
+Now that you have inspected the areas where dollar spot is active on your turf, applying a fungicide is the next practical step in getting rid of this disease.
 We recommend using Patch Pro Fungicide to control the presence of dollar spot in your turf.

-To apply Patch Pro, you will need either a hose-end sprayer, backpack sprayer, or hand-pump sprayer.
-Be sure to wear the proper personal protective equipment (PPE) before applying any product.
+To apply Patch Pro, you will need a hose-end sprayer, backpack sprayer, or hand-pump sprayer.
+Before applying any product, be sure to wear the proper personal protective equipment (PPE).

 measure your lawn for square footage

-First, you will need to measure the square footage of the area you are wanting to treat.
-You can do this by multiplying the length and width together (length x width = square footage).
+First, you will need to measure the square footage of the area you want to treat.
+Measure the treatment area's length and width in feet, then multiply them together (length x width = square footage).

-For Patch Pro, the application rate is either 0.5 to 2 fluid ounces per 1,000 square feet, depending on whether you are controlling or preventing dollar spot.
-For curative control, we recommend 2 fluid ounces per 1,000 square feet.
+For Patch Pro, the application rate is 0.5 to 2 fluid ounces per 1,000 square feet, depending on whether you are controlling or preventing dollar spot.
+We recommend 2 fluid ounces per 1,000 square feet for curative control.

 Mixing Patch Pro Fungicide in a handheld sprayer

-After determining how much Patch Pro you need for your targeted area, create your solution.
+Create your solution after determining how much Patch Pro you need for your targeted area.
 Fill your spray tank halfway with the required amount of water.
-Next, add in your measured amount of Patch Pro, fill your sprayer the rest of the way with water and shake to mix thoroughly.
+Next, add in your measured amount of Patch Pro, fill your sprayer the rest of the way with water, and shake it to mix thoroughly.

 Spray lawn with Patch Pro

-Now that your solution is mixed, you can being applying it to your treatment area.
+Now that your solution is mixed, you can apply it to your treatment area.
 For maximum results, using a fan-spray setting is recommended.
-Even though Dollar Spot is only in certain areas of your lawn, coat your entire area to prevent Dollar Spot from spreading.
+Even though Dollar Spot is only in certain areas of your lawn, coat your entire area to prevent It from spreading.

 Apply your Patch Pro solution until your grass is visibly wet.
 Focus on areas that are shaded or have poor water drainage.
 Wait between 14 and 21 days to reapply.
-Switch to an alternative Fungicide with a different mode of action after three consecutive applications.
+After three consecutive applications, switch to an alternative Fungicide with a different mode of action.

 Prevention